Switch to the Text Version of this page. Jump to main navigation.

 In Illuminating Lamp (sGron-gsal, Skt.
 Pradipotyatana), a commentary to The Guhyasamaja Root Tantra (gSang-ba 'dus-pa rtsa-rgyud), the Indian master Chandrakirti II outlined six alternatives and four modes (mtha'-drug tshul-bzhi) for explaining the various levels of meaning of vajra-expressions - specifically, those in anuttarayoga tantra texts.

-The following presentation is according to the explanation of the six and the four by the fifteenth-century Gelug master Gyu Sherab-senggey (rGyud Shes-rab seng-ge) in An Extensive Explanation of "Illuminating Lamp" (sGron-gsal rgya-cher bshad-pa).
-This commentary is a major textbook studied by the monks of Gyumey Lower Tantric Monastic College (rGyud-smad), which this master founded.
+The following presentation is according to the explanation of the six and the four by the 15th-century Gelug master Gyu Sherab-senggey (rGyud Shes-rab seng-ge) in An Extensive Explanation of "Illuminating Lamp" (sGron-gsal rgya-cher bshad-pa).
+This commentary is a major textbook studied by the monks of Gyume Lower Tantric Monastic College (rGyud-smad), which this master founded.

 The technical terms for the first two of the six alternatives have completely different meanings in sutra.
 There, drang-don (explicit suggestive meaning) refers to interpretable meaning, while nges-don (implicit suggested meaning) refers to definitive meaning.
 According to the Gelug interpretation of Prasangika-Madhyamaka, only words about voidness are of definitive meaning - the deepest meaning to be ascertained, to which all other teachings lead.
 Words about any other topic are interpretable and are meant to lead one deeper to voidness.